Pedro-Gregorio/TubeMod/documentation/Features.md

 - Hide Ads Panel
 - Hide Suggested Videos
 - Hide Shorts on Suggested Videos

-### Stream

-These changes apply when you open an YouTube Stream.

-- Hide Chat
+- Hide Suggestion Wall, in the end of the video